jbearak/base-container/README.md

 Multi-platform (both amd64 + arm64) publishing is still handled by `push-to-ghcr.sh -a`, which uses buildx to create and push a manifest list.
 This keeps the everyday developer loop fast and simple while still supporting distribution.

 Deprecated (removed) legacy scripts: `build-container.sh`, `build-amd64.sh`, and `build-all.sh` have been retired to reduce cognitive load and maintenance surface.
 Their functionality is fully covered by `build.sh` + `push-to-ghcr.sh`.
+Physical script files will be removed shortly; do not rely on them.
 #### Cache & Variants Examples
 ```bash
 # Standard host build